-The double panel sash window is probably the most widely used style today.
+The double panel sash window is probably the most widely used of all window types.
 It consists of two vertically arranged panels, both of which can be moved all the way up and down.

 The casement window was popular in the UK before the invention of the sash window and is still popular in many European countries.
 In this design, the operable panel (installed singly or in pairs) hangs on a hinge that enables the window to be opened like a door.

 The awning window is a casement that's mounted vertically, with the hinge at the top so the window pushes out.
 This type of window is especially useful for allowing air to flow without admitting seasonal debris (e.g., falling leaves) or rainfall.